theNewFlesh/hidebound/docs/_sources/intro.rst.txt

 Review *Graph*
 ~~~~~~~~~~~~~~

-|update| If we click on the graph tab, we are greeted by a hierarchical
+|image0| If we click on the graph tab, we are greeted by a hierarchical
 graph of all our assets in our project directory.
 Our asset is red,
 meaning it's invalid.
 Valid asset's are green, and all other files and
 directories, including parent directories, are cyan.